 Contact Paul Davis for all your property damage needs.
 (410) 730-7260

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as possible.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn the air conditioner on to aid in drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to speed up drying in summertime or in humid areas of the country.

 - Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:
+While you are waiting for help to arrive, below are some tips to help handle with the damage:

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to more damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid walking on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!